nearform-actions/optic-release-automation-action/README.md

           npm-tag: ${{ github.event.inputs.tag }}
 ```

-The above example workflow will
+The above workflow (when manually triggered) will

 - Run `npm version <semver>` command to bump the version as configured (patch, minor, etc)
 - Open a PR that looks like following